Table of Contents

 NxCore uses a common Major.Minor.Build versioning system.
 The build date and time are also included with the version number.
 NxCoreAPI will archive the current version in a seperate directory whenever the Major or Minor version number changes.
 This allows you to easily compare changes to any include files or text files, and also allows you to run new versions alongside of older version giving you confidence and control over the upgrade schedule.

-For example.
-When the current version of NxCoreAPI changed from 2.2 to 2.3, a new versioned subdirectory was created:
+For example, when the current version of NxCoreAPI changed from 2.5 to 2.6, a new versioned subdirectory was created:

-The new 2.3 files were copied into this new version subdirectory directly and also replaced any files in the main NxCoreAPI directory
+The new 2.6 files were copied into this new version subdirectory directly and also replaced any files in the main NxCoreAPI directory:

 C:\Program Files\Nanex\NxCoreAPI\

-Note: There have been only 3 minor versions from 1st quarter 2005 through 2nd quarter 2006.
-NxCoreAPI for the most part should remain unchanged and consistent over the years to come.
+Note: NxCoreAPI for the most part has remained unchanged and consistent over the years.
 Changes are almost exclusively found in new category messages and fields.

 NxCore Philosophy